Staff Recognition and Stories

 Rookie of the Year Award

-This award recognises a Counsellor-In-Training (CIT) who has demonstrated throughout the summer, extraordinary abilities in leadership, comradery, care, and tireless energy towards campers and staff, and one who has enhanced the Camp Muskoka experience for everyone.
+This award recognises a Counsellor-In-Training (CIT) who has demonstrated extraordinary abilities in leadership, comradery, care, and tireless energy towards campers and staff, and one who has enhanced the Camp Muskoka experience for everyone.
 This unique individual goes above and beyond their regular duties for the betterment of everyone and everything that camp has to offer.

 Most Valuable Person

-This award recognises a Staff Member who has demonstrated throughout the summer, extraordinary abilities in leadership, comradery, care, and tireless energy towards campers and staff, and one who has enhanced the Camp Muskoka experience for everyone.
+This award recognises a Staff Member who has demonstrated extraordinary abilities in leadership, comradery, care, and tireless energy towards campers and staff, and one who has enhanced the Camp Muskoka experience for everyone.
 This unique individual goes above and beyond their regular duties for the betterment of everyone and everything that camp has to offer.

 I loved summer camp.
 Correction - I love summer camp.